Inpatient Rehab in Virginia

 • Accepts Medicaid

-• Inpatient alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detox
+• Inpatient alcohol detoxification, cocaine detox and inpatient opioid detox

 Sagebrush Treatment Inc Residential/inpatient - Great Falls, VA

-Sagebrush Treatment Inc Residential/inpatient is a residential rehab center situated in Great Falls, Virginia.
+Sagebrush Treatment Inc Residential/inpatient is an inpatient rehab situated in Great Falls, Virginia.

 Location: 11740 Plantation Drive, Great Falls, VA 22066 in Fairfax County